 A list of second year required course may be found here.

 Students must also satisfy the "Graduation Writing Requirement" by completing a designated course.
-Beginning with the class of 2019 students must graduate with six (6) hours of "Experiential Learning" courses.
+Students must graduate with six (6) hours of "Experiential Learning" courses.
 This experiential learning requirement replaces the skills requirement.
-Class of 2017 and 2018 are not affected by the new experiential learning requirement, but must still satisfy the skills requirement.

 Given that some priority courses cannot be scheduled, selections of alternate courses are encouraged.
 Complete the alternate course registration in the same manner as the priority course registration, except that points may not be allocated to alternate courses.
 For each of your priority courses that is not available at the number of points one bids, an alternate course will be added to his/her schedule starting with your 1st choice, to the extent that (a) space is available in the alternate course, (b) the alternate course does not conflict with the schedule for the priority courses for which you are registered, (c) the alternate is not another section of a course for which student is already registered, and (d) adding the alternate course does not exceed the maximum credit hours allowed.